GKHPing/netflix-content-research/data/README.md

 including titles, genres spilt between movies and tv shows

 ## Dataset used
 This tabular dataset consists of listings of all the movies and tv shows available on Netflix and I limit it to 50 pages.
-It includes details such as titles, genres, release dates, ratings, descriptions, and other relevant metadata.
+It includes details such as titles, genres, release dates, popularity, and other relevant metadata.
 The dataset has been curated to provide a comprehensive overview of Netflix's content library, making it useful for data analysis.

 Only checks Netflix availability in for faster than global fetch since regions are limited: